 HERO Project leaders carefully monitored response rates throughout the project to ensure outreach efforts were effective and sampling results were representative of the area.
 The table below summarizes response rates based on completion of the household survey, individual survey, and the individuals who provided a blood serology test.
 Household response rate is presented as a ratio of households who either completed the household survey or at least one individual survey.
-Individual response rates are presented as the proportion individuals age 12 or older that completed the individual survey.
+Individual response rates are presented as the proportion of individuals age 12 or older that completed the individual survey.
 Serology response rates are presented as the proportion of individual survey respondents who also provided a serology sample.
 The overall response is estimated as the product of the household, individual, and serology level response rates.

-Contacted via Mail #Responded/# Approached; % Responded
+12,500 Contacted via Mail (#Responded/Completed)

 Response

-Household Survey 931 out of 12,500; 7.4%
+Household Survey 931

-Individual 1,827 out of 2,095; 87.2%
+Individual Survey 1,827

-Blood Test 1,594 out of 1,893; 84.2%
+Blood Test 1,594

 Overall Response Rate 5.4%